pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 In practice, the available localizations in AT is quite limited and largely undocumented.
 This is even worse for Braille.

-There are obvious blocks for localizations.
-Many equations contain some "plain text" elements which would not be localized.
-Similarly, common terminology has different localizations/abbreviations (e.g.,
+There are obvious obstacles for localizations.
+Many equations contain some text elements which would not be localized.
+Similarly, common terminology has different localizations/abbreviations.
+For example

 - sine as "sen" (ES, IT) or "sin" (EN, DE)
 - in geometry SAS/ASA/SSS (EN) vs SWS/WSW/SSS (DE)
 - sin\^-1 (EN) vs arcsin (EU) (etc)
 - repeating decimal notation (above, below / arc vs line)

 While layout-relevant terms might have suitable automatic translations